Transfer of equity process

 Property law in the UK governs the transfer of equity process.
 It sets the legal grounds for transferring a share of a property's equity between parties.
 This law ensures the legalities of the transfer are upheld, protecting the interests of all parties involved.

-The Land Registry plays a pivotal role in the equity transfer process.
-It records changes in property ownership and interests, ensuring the updated information is legally recognized.
+The Land Registry plays a big role in the equity transfer process.
+It records changes in property ownership and interests, ensuring the updated information is legally recognised.
 This registry acts as a definitive source of property ownership information in the UK.

 Transfer of equity, the legal process of changing property ownership while at least one original owner remains, starts with specific initial steps.
 These steps lay the foundation for a smooth transition.
 The process begins by assessing the property's current market value.